Agency Resources and Links

 Is Your Home Protected From Wildfire Disaster?
 A Homeowner’s Guide to Wildfire Retrofit

-The NATIONAL PARK SERVICE (NPS) is the nation's leading provider of information and guidance on the care of historic buildings.The Secretary of the Interior's Standards and Guidelines for Treatment of Historic Properties (1995) are intended to promote responsible preservation practices that help protect our Nation's irreplaceable cultural resources.
-The four treatment approaches are Preservation, Rehabilitation, Restoration, and Reconstruction are a series of concepts about maintaining, repairing and replacing historic materials, as well as designing new additions or making alterations.
+The NATIONAL PARK SERVICE (NPS) is the nation's leading provider of information and guidance on the care of historic buildings.The Secretary of the Interior's Standards for the Treatment of Historic Properties are intended to promote responsible preservation practices that help protect our Nation's irreplaceable cultural resources.
+The four treatment approaches are Preservation, Rehabilitation, Restoration, and Reconstruction.
+The treatments are a series of concepts about maintaining, repairing and replacing historic materials, as well as designing new additions or making alterations.

 The National Trust for Historic Preservation works with state and local partner organizations, community leaders, public officials, and grassroots advocacy groups, and provides technical assistance, small grants, and legal interventions to support the protection, stewardship, and continued use of heritage resources.